 Example 1: Missed Deduction

 John, a self-employed consultant, filed his 2022 tax return and paid his taxes.
-In 2023, he consulted with a tax advisor who pointed out that he was eligible for a deduction for home office expenses, which he had overlooked.
+Day to day, in 2023, he consulted with a tax advisor who pointed out that he was eligible for a deduction for home office expenses, which he had overlooked.
 John filed an amended tax return for 2022, claiming the home office deduction.
-As a result, he received a refund of the taxes he had overpaid in 2022.
+This leads to he received a refund of the taxes he had overpaid in 2022.

 Example 2: Change in Tax Law